edgedb/edgedb/docs/datamodel/future.rst

 Any time that we add new functionality to EdgeDB we strive to do it in the least disruptive way possible.
-Deprecation warnings, documentation and guides can help make these transiotions smoother, but sometimes the changes are just too big, especially if they affect already existing functionality.
+Deprecation warnings, documentation and guides can help make these transitions smoother, but sometimes the changes are just too big, especially if they affect already existing functionality.
 It is often inconvenient dealing with these changes at the same time as upgrading to a new major version of EdgeDB.
 To help with this transition we introduce